mirzaakhena/gogen/README.md

 //code_injection function declaration
 ```
 gogen will look at that comment to do the code injection.
-if you remove that comment line, gogen registry will no longer work anymore.
+if you remove that comment line, gogen registry command no longer work anymore.

 Another improvement is: